paolobenve/myphotoshare/README.md

 ## Changelog

+### version 3.3 (January 22, 2018)

 * new option `get_geonames_online`, if true, get country, state, place names from geonames.org (online), otherwise get it from the files in scanner/geonames/cities1000.txt (names are in english)
-* clustering of places with too many photos is done by the k-means algorithm, better than the previous one, which remains a "legacy"
+* clustering of places with too many photos is done now by the k-means algorithm
 * added options `js_minifier` and `css_minifier` to specify what minifier to use: web services or local ones
 * removed `thumbnail_generation_mode` option: only cascade method is left, parallel and mixed methods are removed
 * option `show_media_names_below_thumbs_in_albums` changed to `show_media_names_below_thumbs`
 * new option `show_album_names_below_thumbs`: decides whether to show the album name in album thumbnails
 * new option `show_media_count`: decides whether to show the media count in album thumbnail and title
 * cropping to square takes now into account faces if opencv and python-opencv are installed
-* scanner code for producing the thumbnails optimized
+* scanner code for producing the thumbnails was optimized

 ### version 3.2 (January 7, 2018)